openstack/api-sig/guidelines/compatibility.rst

+.. _compatibility:

 Compatibility
 =============

 This topic document serves to provide guidance on how to handle proposed changes to a public REST API.

-See also the topic document on [API discoverability](discoverability.md).
+See also the topic document on :ref:`discoverability`.

 Guidance
 --------